Wessi/GUnicornExample/notes_from_sticky.md

 192.168...-private range\
 Requirement: The subnet CIDR must be a subset of the VPC CIDR.
 If your VPC is 192.168.0.0/16, your subnet will be something like 192.168.1.0/24 (but what worked for me is same IP for both)

+**Can I put data on the System Disk?**\
+Yes.
+When you spin up an ECS, the system disk will have free space available (e.g., if you choose an 80GB system disk, the OS and system files might only take up 20GB, leaving 60GB of open space).
+You can absolutely store personal files or databases there.\
+**Why You Should Use a Data Disk**\
+Independent Recovery: If your OS is corrupted, you can wipe and reformat the system disk without losing any files on your data disk.

 ECS - Elastic Cloud Server\
 VPC - Virtual Private Cluod\
 CFW - Cloud edge Firewall\